arnooka/NIOS-assembler/README.md

 ## NIOS Emulator

-### Introduction

-TODO

 ### Instructions

 - Note: Node.js is required for this project to run.
   After node is installed, follow the steps below.

+1) In either Terminal or Command prompt, run the server.js file
-1) Run the server.js file inside the src folder in either Terminal or Command Prompt using the command "node server.js"
+	- The file is inside the src folder of the project
+	- The command to run the file is "node server.js"
 2) In a browser, type localhost:8001 as a URL to run the project

 ### Contributors